COMMERCIAL PLAN REVIEW - AN OVERVIEW

 Still not sure if a submittal is required?

-You can verify whether you need to submit a commercial site development plan for review by completing and submitting the Required Submittal Verification Form along with a site plan PDF.
-A Development Center plan review coordinator will verify with reviewers and respond to you to let you know if the City requires a submittal.
+You can verify whether you need to submit a commercial site development plan for review by completing and submitting the Required Submittal Verification Application via Accela Citizen Access.
+You will receive notification via ACA as to whether or not a submittal to the City is required.